DCC Diagnostic Tools¶

 DCC Signal Interface¶

-Connect directly to the PWM output pin of the Arduino¶
+Connect directly to the PWM output pin of the Arduino CS¶

 Connect to the track¶

-In order to connect directly to the track, we need something that can isolate the track voltage, rectify the DCC signal so we just get the positive (or negative) going pulses, and level shift the track voltage to a safe 5 Volts to connect to an Arduino.
+With this option, you can connect to anywhere on your track.
+Wiring can be temporary with alligator clips.
+In order to connect directly to the track, we need something that can isolate the track voltage from your sniffer, rectify the DCC signal so we just get the positive (or negative) going pulses, and level shift the track voltage to a safe 5 Volts to connect to an Arduino.
 It turns out a diode, a resitor and an optoisolator (aka optocoupler) are all you need for the job!
 However, to do it right, we do recommend a few other components.

 Recommended circuit (courtesy of Geoff Bunza)

 All you need to create your DCC Sniffer is to solder up this board and connect it to an Arduino.
-You can wire it to an Uno or Mega, but we like to use an Arduino Nano because you can connect them both on another board or mount them in a case.
-The Nano is powered from the USB connection to your computer running a serial monitor, and it, in turn, can send that power to the DCC Interface Board.
+You can wire it to an Uno or Mega, but we like to use an Arduino Nano or ESP32 because you can connect the microcontroller and interface both on another carrier board or mount them in a case.
+The Nano and ESP32 are powered from the USB connection to your computer running a serial monitor, and it, in turn, can send that power to the DCC Interface Board.